arp242/arp242.net/_posts/2010-05-18-Minimal_Apache_configuration_for_subversion.markdown

 with SSL.
 In many cases, I feel that the best approach is to “Start simple, then add complexity”.
-The default Apache configuration file is anything but “start simple”, it’s much much larger than needed, especially if you only want to use it for subversion access.
+The default Apache configuration file is anything but “start simple”, it’s much larger than needed, especially if you only want to use it for subversion access.

 httpd.conf
 ----------